Frequently Asked Questions

 Questions about the AlphaHound Lineup

-• the sparkles are intended to be a visual representation of the number of hits registered by the device, not the location of a hit.
-If you would like a device that is closer to one-to-one hit location to sparkle location, we would be happy to build you a custom device with a larger number of sensors, with proportional cost.
+• The sparkles are intended to be a visual representation of the number of hits registered by the device, not the location of a hit.
+If you would like a device that is closer to one-to-one hit location to sparkle location, we would be happy to build you a custom device with a larger number of sensors, with proportional cost!
+Just let us know.

 • The most likely culprit would be the sensitive Mylar film on the back.
 We ship a free replacement card with every purchase, so we would recommend trying that first.
 For more information on repairing an AlphaHound, visit our Guides page.

-• We don't recommend dropping the device, but the metal case provides a significant advantage in durability.
+• We don't recommend dropping the device, but the chassis provides a significant advantage in durability.
 The only component that might be sensitive to a standard drop is the OLED screen, that can be replaced.
 For more information on repairing an AlphaHound, visit our Guides page.

 • The AlphaHound is splash-proof, but we do not recommend exposing it to significant amounts of water such as rain or submerging.

 • The AlphaHound is designed to be user-repairable.
-We provide drop-in replacement parts for all of the breakable components, including the Mylar film and the OLED screen on our purchasing page.
+We provide drop-in replacement parts for all of the breakable components, including the Mylar film and the OLED screen.
 To learn more about repairing your AlphaHound, visit our guides page.